What are fossils? What are they used for? How are they formed? Types, examples, names. How to differentiate a dinosaur from other giant animals?

 Examples of famous fossils

-Among the fossils there are some that stand out more than others and have become famous, such as those mentioned below:
+Among fossils, there are some that stand out more than others and have become famous, such as those mentioned below:

 - Fossils of aquatic plants: